 Does the agent change my documents permanently?

 When the agent edits inside a bid, the changes are saved directly.
 You can always ask the agent to revert, or edit the documents manually afterwards.
+When the agent wants to change the workspace's search profile, an Administrator must first approve the whole change in the chat.

 Who can see my conversations?